daniagongora/Google-clone/README.md

-# daniagongora.github.io
+# Google clone.

-Google clone using CSS and HTML
+google clone made with css and html in technolochicas pro bootcamp

+### Characteristics.
+This project is developed using:

+* HTML.
+* CSS.